maksymovchynnikov/SensCalc/README.md

 * The tabulated distributions of mother particles that may produce LLPs,
 * The experimental setup -- geometry and selection criteria for the LLP decay products.

-More details are given in *Manual.pdf*.
+More details are given in *SensCalc_Manual.pdf*.

 ### Code structure

 SensCalc has a modular structure.
 The sensitivity calculation is performed with the help of four notebooks:

-1. <dt><code>Acceptances.nb</code></dt>, which evaluates the tabulated geometric probabilities for the given LLP to decay inside decay volume and for its decay products to satisfy the decay acceptance criteria, such as crossing the detector and satisfying various cuts (energy, angular, impact parameter, etc.).
+1. <dt><code>1.
+Acceptances.nb</code></dt>, which evaluates the tabulated geometric probabilities for the given LLP to decay inside decay volume and for its decay products to satisfy the decay acceptance criteria, such as crossing the detector and satisfying various cuts (energy, angular, impact parameter, etc.).

-2. <dt><code>LLP distribution.nb</code></dt>, which evaluates the angle-energy distribution of LLPs at the facility housing the given experiment.
+2. <dt><code>2.
+LLP distribution.nb</code></dt>, which evaluates the angle-energy distribution of LLPs at the facility housing the given experiment.

-3. <dt><code>LLP sensitivity.nb</code></dt>, which calculates the tabulated number of events with decays of LLPs at the given experiment, and then the sensitivity based on the input (such as expected background and the number of proton collisions).
+3. <dt><code>3.
+LLP sensitivity.nb</code></dt>, which calculates the tabulated number of events with decays of LLPs at the given experiment, and then the sensitivity based on the input (such as expected background and the number of proton collisions).

-4. <dt><code>Plots.nb</code></dt>, which makes figures with the sensitivities.
+4. <dt><code>4.
+Plots.nb</code></dt>, which makes figures with the sensitivities.

 5. <dt><code>EventCalc.nb</code>, which uses the output of LLP distribution.nb and the information about decays and samples events with LLPs a-la traditional Monte-Carlo approaches.

-Details are described in *Manual.pdf*.

 For the LLPs and experiments that are already implemented, the user just needs to launch the very first section located at the top of each notebook.
 The relevant sections will then be launched automatically, and the notebook will prompt the user to specify the required inputs via dialog windows.
 If, however, the user wants to modify the model, geometry, or assumptions, they may change the code and inputs as described in the following sections.